 How to make a tycoon game of your own

-First of all, it’s possible to build a simple clicker game with the help of a game maker and a tutorial, of which there are a number on the internet.
+It is possible to build a simple clicker game with the help of a game maker, following one of numerous tutorials available online.
 However, you’ll need at least surface knowledge of coding and a full plan for your game.
-Also, to make a tycoon game as successful as AdVenture Capitalist, a game maker isn’t enough — it’s hard to make a unique game with a game maker.
-Outsourcing development is an option with a higher chance of success.
+Furthermore, to make a tycoon game from scratch to potentially become as successful as AdVenture Capitalist, a game maker isn’t enough.
+Outsourcing tycoon game development will considerably up your chances of launching a unique and profitable game.

-From the structure of your team to the challenges they’ll face, developing a mobile game is pretty different from developing any other mobile app.
+From the structure of your team to the challenges they’ll face, building tycoon games is pretty different from developing any other mobile app.
 If you’re not a developer yourself, you’ll need to find a game development company to outsource your project to.

-From a developer’s point of view, building a tycoon game in Unity isn’t too hard — the mechanics are simple and the design is rarely too complex.
-The hard part of starting a tycoon game is keeping users engaged even though they rarely do anything.
+From a developer’s perspective, building a tycoon game in Unity is fairly simple, since its mechanics and design are of basic game level.
+The hard part of starting a tycoon game is keeping the users engaged even though they rarely do anything.
 The feeling of satisfaction from seeing huge numbers in your wallet is fleeting.